Get Virtualizor

 It should look something like the following :

-Now, that Multi Virtualization has been enabled on the desired server, you will need to create a storage for that Virtualization type.
+Now, that Multi Virtualization has been enabled on the desired server, you will need to create a storage for that Virtualization type if not already present.

 If you had a KVM server with only file based storage you will need to add LVM storage to create LXC containers, as LXC does not support file based storage.